 The way codedamn blog URLs work is as follows:

 The main category that you see is the primary category you select while writing the post.
 You can choose to assign any number of tags to your post, but for the category, choose only one category in WordPress that makes the most sense for that blog.

 Ready to apply?

-Complete the application and we will review it and get back to you soon: https://forms.gle/bc1YfNjuZUUQ6iC88
+If you’re a freelancer, complete the application and we will review it and get back to you soon: